dockstore/dockstore-ui/README.md

   bower update
   ```

 5. Attempt to build the project by running: `grunt` from the root directory of the dockstore-ui repository.
-Use NPM to install any missing dependencies indicated by the output until the build succeeds (it may be necessary to install some packages locally).
+On Mac OS X, use NPM to install any missing dependencies indicated by the output of the build tool until it succeeds (it may be necessary to install some packages locally).

 ### Running the Dockstore UI (Development)
 1. The Dockstore web service and database should be running, and the API accessible on `http://localhost:8080`.